 Stress makes the body ready for action through the fight-or-flight response.
 This means that when the brain senses danger, the hypothalamus sends triggers to the adrenal glands (endocrine glands) in the form of chemicals and along the nerves.
 The adrenals release cortisol, the stress hormone that raises blood pressure and blood sugar in the body.
-Cortisol can also leave you with a migraine or a tension headache, make your muscles tense, and, make pre-existing headaches worse.1
+Cortisol can also leave you with a migraine or a tension headache, make your muscles tense,

 2. High Blood Pressure And Heart Attack

 Although the exact relationship between stress and heart attack is still not known, there is some evidence that stress can lead to a heart attack.2 It has been found that stress caused by familial tensions, financial matters, or job-related issues can raise the chance of a person getting a heart attack by almost 23 percent.
 The stress hormone cortisol is known to raise blood pressure which can also result in a heart attack.
 The best way to prevent this is to lead a heart-healthy lifestyle.

 The release of the stress hormone cortisol can increase your craving to have more sugary and fatty foods.
 If you are already on the higher side of the body mass index scale, you are even more susceptible to these cravings.3

 4. Increase In Waistline And Change In Weight

 Stress can make you gain weight.
 This is due to two reasons: poor eating habits and the release of cortisol.4 While you give in to your cravings and start having more and more sugary and fatty foods, the stress hormone cortisol might work to increase the amount